A model structure on the category of diffeological spaces

-The conditions (II) and (III) are consequences of Proposition~\ref{prp:finiteness of domains and codomains} below.
-We say that a diffeological space $X$ has the weak diffeology with respect to its covering $\{X_j\}_{j \in J}$ if it satisfies the condition that a parameterization $P \colon U \to X$ is a plot of $X$ if and only if there is an element $j \in J$ such that $P$ is written locally as the composition of a plot of $X_j$ followed by the inclusion $X_j \to X$.
+We say that a diffeological space $X$ has the weak diffeology with respect to its covering $\{X_j\}_{j \in J}$ if it satisfies the following condition: a parameterization $P \colon U \to X$ is a plot of $X$ if and only if there is an element $j \in J$ such that $P$ is written locally as the composition of a plot of $X_j$ with the inclusion $X_j \to X$.